Let me warn you before I even start elaborating this article.

 This means certain frequencies only hold certain amounts of energy.

-Max Planck received the Nobel Prize in 1919 and classical mechanics was born.
+Max Planck received the Nobel Prize in 1919 and quantum mechanics was born.

 In fact, in 1905 Einstein in his photoelectric work (for which he eventually won the Nobel Prize) also elucidated quantum mechanics.